Dance of the Unforgotten (an illustrated work of literary fiction for adults)

-FROM THE ROOFTOP of the clocktower,
+From the rooftop of the clocktower,

-Lani could see the dead, floating above the village.
+Lorna could see the dead, floating above the village.

-and the slate shingles pressed cool against her bare feet.
+as the slate shingles pressed cool against her bare feet.

 The small world below her was a regret: